-To be more specific, analytics case studies test your ability to
+DoorDash analytics case studies primarily assess your ability to:

-DoorDash analytics case studies fall into three categories:
+Generally, DoorDash case studies fall into three key categories:

-SQL Analytics- DoorDash SQL case studies ask you to investigate a business problem AND write SQL code to produce relevant metrics.
+1. SQL Analytics: These require you to analyze a business problem and write SQL queries to generate actionable metrics.

-No matter the company, there is a specific framework to follow for data analytics case study interviews.
-The steps are as follows: Ask clarifying questions.
-Use the components of the question to make assumptions.
-Form a hypothesis.
-Provide metrics and perform data analysis.
-Propose a solution.
+No matter the company, there is a specific analytics framework to follow for data analytics case study interviews.
+The steps are:

 Check out the linked video walkthrough for a more contextualized example of how to approach analytics case studies, including a narrated coding deep dive.
 It is very similar to what you might face at DoorDash.
 While watching, keep in mind the tips above and how you would adjust your approach: